Dethik/farmers-market/README.md

 # Avery Organix
-## Authored by: Michael Kriegel, Zack Rutledge, Woo Jin Kim
+## Authored by: Michael Kriegel, Zack Rutledge, and Woo Jin Kim
+### _This project was created solely for the education of the author(s) and is not in a complete or portfolio-ready state.
+It should not be considered representative of professional work._
+---
 ### Description
+Farmer's Market website built for Avery Organic's and their needs created in React.

 ---
 ## React Schema